-- 7.1 The Committee may establish one or more sub-committee/s to assist the Committee in meeting its responsibilities. - 7.2 The responsibilities, membership and reporting arrangements for each sub-committee shall be documented and approved by the Committee.
-The Committee stipulates that: - a member of the Committee is appointed as Chair of the sub-committee; the membership of subcommittees could extend beyond members of the Committee if additional expertise on particular matters is required; - minutes of all meetings of sub-committees are taken, distributed promptly to all members of the Committee, and tabled for discussion at the next Committee meeting; and - important issues that may require consideration by the Committee are brought to the attention of the Chair immediately following a sub-committee meeting so that the Chair is in a position to decide what action to take. - 7.3 Audit Committee sub-committees should not assume any management functions nor should management exert inappropriate influence over the work of sub-committees.
+- 7.1 The Committee may establish one or more sub-committee/s to assist the full Committee in meeting its responsibilities. - 7.2 The responsibilities, membership and reporting arrangements for each sub-committee shall be documented and approved by the full Committee.
+The Committee stipulates that: - a member of the full Committee is appointed as Chair of the sub-committee; the membership of sub-committees could extend beyond members of the full Committee if additional expertise on particular matters is required - minutes of all meetings of sub-committees are taken, distributed promptly to all members of the full Committee, and tabled for discussion at the next full Committee meeting, and

+- important issues that may require consideration by the full Committee are brought to the attention of the Chair immediately following a sub-committee meeting so that the Chair is in a position to decide what action to take. - 7.3 Audit Committee sub-committees should not assume any management functions nor should management exert inappropriate influence over the work of sub-committees.

-Financial and Performance Statements Advisor role
+Financial Statements Advisor role

-- 7.4 The CEO may appoint members of the Committee in an advisor role to oversee, review, report and advise the Committee on the planning, management and finalisation of the NIAA's annual financial and/or performance statements, and compliance assurance processes. - 7.5 The Financial and Performance Statements Advisors, where appointed, will report to the Committee each meeting and out-of-session to the Committee Chair for any issue of significance that needs to be addressed.
+- 7.4 The Committee has appointed a member of the Committee in an advisor role to oversee, review, report and advise the Committee on the planning, management and finalisation of the Department's annual financial statements and compliance assurance processes. - 7.5 The Financial Statements Advisor will report to the Committee each meeting and out-of-session to the Committee Chair for any issue of significance that needs to be addressed.